uaraven/clotp/readme.md

   - `decode` - decode "otpauth-migration" URI
   - `set-counter` - set HOTP counter value
   - `scan` - decode QR code from the image
+  - `gen` - generate an TOTP code on the fly, without saving the parameters

 #### Add